alexsasharegan/lightning-talks/vue-functional-components/README.md

 ## Functional Components

-Functional components are stateless, instance-less components that are purely a function of their props.
+Functional components (FC) are stateless, instance-less components that are purely a function of their props.
+FC's offer great performance because they do not incur a setup cost for reactive observation nor add a wrapper around the dom elements at runtime.

 ### Stateless